tokuda-lab/tokuda-lab.github.io/_projects/openigtlink.md

 ---
 title: "OpenIGTLink"
 date: 2023-05-15T12:00:00+5:00
-weight: 4
+weight: 3
 ---

-The OpenIGTLink protocol is a standardized communication protocol designed for real-time data exchange in the field of image-guided therapy (IGT).
+A standardized communication protocol designed for real-time data exchange in image-guided therapy (IGT).

 It provides a framework for transmitting and synchronizing data between different devices and software components involved in surgical and interventional procedures.
 OpenIGTLink was developed by the National Center for Image-Guided Therapy (NCIGT) and is an open-source protocol that promotes interoperability among various IGT systems.
 It is widely used and supported by many software applications, medical devices, and research institutions.